Engaged Citizens – Teacher Scholars – Future Leaders

 The Elon Teaching Fellows Program is a model for the preparation of teaching leaders and scholars who contribute significantly to the quality of birth-12 education and who are influential in decision-making on the local, state, national and international levels.
 Through an increasingly complex four-year experience, this program prepares future teachers to think critically and embrace diversity, lead within and beyond the classroom, and participate meaningfully in a global society.

-See the program highlights page for information regarding the unique enrichment experiences of our Teaching Fellows Program.
+See the program highlights page and/or individual pages in the sidebar for information regarding the unique enrichment experiences of our Teaching Fellows Program.